EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 }
 ```

-In order to assign the rights to a specific user of the Organisational Wallet the EAA Provider needs the DID of this specific user.
+In order to assign the rights to a specific user of the Organisational Wallet, the EAA Provider needs the DID of that specific user.

-For this purpose the EAA Provider accepts a credential request from the user, authenticates them and issues a Natural Person Credential bound to his DID.
+For this purpose, the EAA Provider accepts a credential request from the user, authenticates the user and issues a Natural Person Credential bound to his or her DID.
 The DID is then known to the EAA Provider and can be used to assign signatory rights to a natural person in the Organisational Credential.

 **_NOTE:_**
-The EAA provider will use the Natural Person's DID to reference them in them in the Organisational Credential if the Natural Person has previously registered.
+The EAA provider will use the Natural Person DID to reference them in the Organisational Credential if the natural person has previously registered.
-If the Natural Person has not previously registered, a unique identifier (`urn:uuid:5042da0d-3675-4739-8c60-1c58390540a0`) will be used for the reference in the Organisational Credential instead of a DID.
+If the natural person has not previously registered, a unique identifier (`urn:uuid:5042da0d-3675-4739-8c60-1c58390540a0`) shall be used for the reference in the Organisational Credential instead of a DID.

 ## 5.2 Prerequisite